 - 10 cm (~4 inch) square piece of aluminum foil

 - Awl or other pointed tool

 Note: This eclipse viewer should be constructed only with adult supervision!

-(To see a diagram of how the eclipse viewer should look when completed, click to http://www.earthview.com/observation/pinhole.htm.)
+(To see a diagram of how the eclipse viewer should look when completed, view the Box Pinhole Projector model.)

-- To use your viewer, the image should be sharp; if it is out of focus, you have made the pinhole too large.
+- The image in your viewer should be sharp; if it is out of focus, you have made the pinhole too large.
 Re-do Step 2 above, keeping the pinhole no larger than a couple centimeters in diameter and with smooth edges.

 - You may look at the image of the sun inside the viewer for as long as you wish, but under no circumstances should you ever look directly at the sun at any time, eclipse or no eclipse!